Yellow Bus Line: History

 Yellow Bus Line Incorporated was founded on 13 July 1958 by the Yap Family of the Municipality of Koronadal (also known as Marbel, now called City of Koronadal) in South Cotabato.
 Yellow Bus Line is the first bus company and the second largest in Mindanao with more than 200 units plying the routes in Sultan Kudarat, South Cotabato, Maguindanao del Norte, Maguindanao del Sur, Cotabato, Sarangani, and Davao City.

 Their base of operations are located in Koronadal and General Santos.
 YBL is the first bus company in the Philippines to implement fixed regular wage for its drivers and conductors.
 In year 2015 they conducted NC III qualification exams for all their drivers and conductors.

 Prior to 2011, the main fare classes for the company's bus units were the non-airconditioned Super Deluxe and the airconditioned Mabuhay Class units.
 In 2011, as they bought Higer Bus and Yutong units from China, they introduced the Premiere Class unit, equipped with WiFi internet connection.
 A year later in 2012, as they procured the first bus unit in Mindanao with a built-in comfort room from Higer Bus, they introduced the Executive Class unit, also equipped with WiFi internet connection.

 In March 2017, they procured their first bus units from Ankai.
 In June of the same year, they also purchased units from Zhongtong.

-On July 5, 2019, the company entered the General Santos – Kidapawan, marking the first time it serviced an area in North Cotabato.
+On July 5, 2019, the company entered the General Santos – Kidapawan, marking the first time it serviced an area in Cotabato.
+On February 21, 2026, Yellow Bus Line launched their route between Isulan and Kulaman.